letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 1/README.md

 Let's test it out!

-__NOTE:__ We are going to use [cargo watch](https://github.com/watchexec/cargo-watch) to automatically restart ours services when source files change so make sure you have it installed.
+__NOTE:__ We are going to use [cargo watch](https://github.com/watchexec/cargo-watch) to automatically restart ours services when source files change, so make sure you have it installed.

 First build the project by running `cargo build`.

-Then start execute the following commands in different terminal windows:
+Then execute the following commands in different terminal windows:

 ```bash
 cargo watch -c -q -w src/auth-service -x "run -q --bin auth"